AnyChart/docs.anychart.com/Stock_Charts/Technical_Indicators/On_Balance_Volume.md

-# On Balance Volume
+# On Balance Volume (OBV)

 ## Overview

-A Simple Moving Average (SMA) is the unweighted mean of the previous n data points.
-In technical analysis there are various popular values for n, like 10 days, 40 days, or 200 days.
-The period selected depends on the kind of movement one is concentrating on, such as short, intermediate, or long term.
-In any case moving average levels are interpreted as support in a rising market, or resistance in a falling market.

-AnyChart Stock allows you to add SMA with desired period to any of your charts.
+On Balance Volume (OBV) measures buying and selling pressure as a cumulative indicator that adds volume on up days and subtracts volume on down days.
+OBV was developed by Joe Granville and introduced in his 1963 book, Granville's New Key to Stock Market Profits.
+It was one of the first indicators to measure positive and negative volume flow.
+Chartists can look for divergences between OBV and price to predict price movements or use OBV to confirm price trends.

-Mathematical description of the indicator: [Simple moving average (SMA) Mathematical Description](Mathematical_Description).
+Mathematical description of the indicator: [On Balance Volume Mathematical Description]](Mathematical_Description#on_balance_volume).

 ## Adding indicator

-SMA indicator is added using {api:anychart.core.stock.Plot#sma}sma(){api} method, it requires a mapping with the `"value"` field in it:
+On Balance Volume indicator is added using {api:anychart.core.stock.Plot#obv}obv(){api} method.
+It requires a mapping with five fields: `"open"`, `"high"`, `"low"`, `"close"`, and `"volume"`.

 ```
 // create data table on loaded data